 Food and nutrition security refers to when households have enough quality food to eat year round in order to lead active and healthy lives.
-Issues surrounding food and nutrition security are discussed in more detail in Part 3 in the example discussions and mobiliser notes that are provided.
+Issues surrounding food and nutrition security are discussed in more detail in the example discussions and mobiliser notes that are provided in Part 3 of the mobilisation guide.